phantombuster/legacy-docs/api.rst

     /api/v1/agent/{id}/output.json

-Get data from an agent: status, messages, console output, and launch number.
-You can call this endpoint multiple times and get only fresh output data by specifying ``fromMessageId``, ``fromOutputPos`` and ``launchNumber`` based on the last response you received.
+Get data from an agent: console output, status and messages.
+This API endpoint is specifically designed so that it's easy to get incremental data from a running agent.
+To do so, your first call should have all parameters set to ``0``.
+From then on, all subsequent calls should have parameters set to the values returned by Phantombuster on the previous call.

 ``{id}`` (``Number``)
-    ID of the agent from which to retrieve the output.
+    ID of the agent from which to retrieve the output, status and messages.

 ``fromMessageId`` (``Number``)
-    Return the agent's messages starting from this ID (optional).
-If not present, returns a few last messages.
+    Return the agent's messages starting from this ID (optional, ``0`` by default).
+If not present or ``0``, returns a few last messages.
+Use the biggest message ID you received on a previous call to only get fresh messages.

 ``fromOutputPos`` (``Number``)
-    Return the agent's console output starting from this position (optional).
-If not present, assumes ``0``.
+    Return the agent's console output starting from this position (optional, ``0`` by default).
+This is an arbitrary number somewhat corresponding to the line number in the console output.
+Use the last ``outputPos`` you received on a previous call to only get new lines.

-``launchNumber`` (``Number``)
+``containerId`` (``Number``)
-    Get console output from a specific launch (optional).
-If not present, all the console output from the agent's output cache is returned.
-If specified and equal to the launch number of the currently running agent, the current console output is returned.
-If specified and not equal to the launch number of the running agent, the console output cache is returned (if available).
+    Get console output from a specific launch (optional, ``0`` by default).
+If not present or ``0``, Phantombuster will select the most relevant launch (either a running agent or the last finished run).
+Use the last ``containerId`` you received on a previous call to always get relevant console output lines.
+When you receive a different ``containerId`` than the one you requested with, you know that at least one new agent launch occurred.

 Sample response: